roehampton/module-content/software-development-3/week-06/lab/README.md

 __I suggest you use the debugger in visual studio to track the zoo singleton and ensure that its behaviour is exactly as you expect__

+## Random number generator

+Create a singleton that can generate unique, random ID numbers for your animals.

 ## Factory Method pattern